buildingsmart-community/ifcJSON/Documentation/README.md

 ~~~

 ### 2.10 Attributes, Properties and Property Sets
-In IFC.JSON, attributes, properties and property sets are included identical to how they are included in the IFC EXPRESS schema.
+In ifcJSON, attributes, properties and property sets are included identical to how they are included in the IFC EXPRESS schema.

 Example: